Skip to main content Skip to main navigation Skip to page navigation Skip to search

 • Importing, exporting and manufacturing

-Methyl bromide is an ozone depleting gas and a controlled substance.
-In Australia it can only be used as a fumigant for quarantine and pre-shipment purposes, unless the Australian Government has given permission for another use.
-Heavy penalties apply for any unauthorised use of methyl bromide.
+Methyl bromide is an ozone-depleting gas and a controlled substance.
+In Australia, it can only be used as a fumigant for quarantine and pre-shipment (QPS) purposes to treat imported and exported goods.
+It ensures products and goods are pest free.
+Heavy penalties apply for unauthorised use.

-You can only use it as a QPS fumigant if it is:
+You can only use methyl bromide as a fumigant if it is:

-• authorised by a Commonwealth, state or territory, or
+• authorised by the Commonwealth, or a state or territory government

-• required by another country’s government prior to export from Australia to that country.
+• required by another country’s government prior to export from Australia.

 Authorised use

-Australian government authorities that authorise its use include:
+Australian Government authorities that can approve its use include:

 • Australian Border Force

-• shipped interstate if the receiving state or territory government has mandated its use.
+• shipments where the receiving state or territory government has mandated methyl bromide to control or eradicate pests (branched broomrape, nematodes).

-The Department has also prepared some guidance on fumigations using methyl bromide to assist fumigators to understand the minimum requirements for using methyl bromide, and to provide information on methods and techniques that can be used by fumigators to meet these minimum requirements..
+The Department of Agriculture, Fisheries and Forestry has also prepared guidance on fumigations using methyl bromide to assist fumigators to understand the minimum requirements, methods and techniques for use.

 You cannot use methyl bromide: